Functions

 }

-An async function is used to define a computation that gets executed onchain.
-The most common use case is to initiate or change public on chain state within mappings/storage.
+A final { } block is used to define computation that gets executed on-chain.
+The most common use case is to initiate or change public on-chain state within mappings or storage.

 program transfer.aleo {